Aufbauliteratur: The "Bitterfeld Path"

 The Bitterfelder Weg (Bitterfeld Path) was an initiative between 1959 and 1964 which attempted to bridge the gap between academic elitism of the writers and the reality of farmers and workers in the GDR, named after the place in which the first conference took place, the industrial Bitterfeld in today's Saxony-Anhalt.
+Under the initiative, East German writers were encouraged to spend time in factories and other industrial plants.

 Literature was to consolidate the single ruling party, the SED, as "conscious advance of the working class" in its foundation myth of the "first workers' and peasants' state on German soil".
 But literature remained volksfern (distanced from people's reality): Although Marxist rhetoric penetrated public discourse, literature failed to form the bridge to East German reality.
 This changes included orientation towards contemporary soviet idols which "caused a change in the language used by writers in the GDR [...]
 Language served as propaganda".
 In 1956, the Bitterfelder Weg was introduced to overcome this academic elitism in both encouraging "Proletarian Writers Circles" (farmers and workers as unprofessional writers) but also writers to "join workers in their socialist reality and to overcome the difference between workers and the intellectual elite".
 Yet, after the 2nd Conference in 1964 it became clear that writers didn't have the capacity to permanently move into factories and farms and that the "Proletarian Writers Circles", though enthusiastically arising in hundreds of factories and farms, couldn't deliver the literary quality demanded by the SED and the DSV.